 3. Get stuck in a series.
 The best way to get kids hooked on reading is to have them really “fall” for a series.
 That way, they’re itching to read more, they want to know all they can about a topic, and they want to follow their favorite characters through more adventures.

 If your child isn’t interested at all, read the first book together.
 Or you can read it out loud to him or her.
 Before you know it, your child may grab that book to get ahead, even when you’re not there!

-I’m a huge fan of the many book list resources on the Read Every Day, Live a Better Life page.
+I’m a huge fan of the many resources on the Open a World of Possible page.
 I also lean heavily on the Book Wizard for finding new books that work for my kids.
 Plus, there are book lists by age and topic here.